Hala the Accuser: Fictional character biography

 Hala the Accuser is a member of the Kree Empire's Accuser Corps.
-She was the last of its members when Hala was destroyed during the fall of the Kree Empire as seen in The Black Vortex storyline.
+She is the last of its members after the Kree's home planet, also named Hala, is destroyed in The Black Vortex storyline.

-During the Secret Wars storyline, Hala the Accuser ended up on Knowhere where it orbited Battleworld following the final incursion that followed the incursions seen in the Time Runs Out storyline.
-She first appeared when the Guardians of Knowhere defeated Yotat the Destroyer.
-As Hala the Accuser spoke only Kree language, Gamora and the Angela who worked for the Thor Corps had a hard time dealing with her when she attacked them.
-Hala the Accuser even defeated and slew many of the Nova Corps who were residing on Knowhere.
-Hala then killed the Thor Corps Angela before being defeated by Gamora with the help of Drax the Destroyer and Rocket Raccoon.
+During the Secret Wars storyline, Hala the Accuser ends up on Knowhere, which has been orbiting Battleworld following the final incursion.
+As Hala only speaks the Kree language, Gamora and the version of Angela who worked for the Thor Corps have a hard time dealing with her when she attacks them.
+Hala kills Angela and many members of the Nova Corps residing on Knowhere.
+Hala is defeated by Gamora with the help of Drax the Destroyer and Rocket Raccoon.